 The Association looks to these recognized commissioners to serve as ambassadors for the Association.
 Our partners at the UNC School of Government also look to Mentors and Ambassadors to provide guidance and real-world perspective for proposed educational opportunities and training events.

 - I have loads of credits.
 How is it I haven’t achieved any level of recognition?

 In many cases, commissioners have earned many credits in the “NCACC Programs and Service” category for participation on steering committees and attendance at NCACC conferences and meetings, but have not attended courses offered by the School of Government or pre-conference workshops that fall under the “Workshops and Programs” category.
 Please review your course history and the chart below to see where you may need to accrue additional credits.

 - What do I have to do to achieve each level of recognition?

+You can earn credits for both education (School of Government courses) and service (opportunities through NACo and NCACC).
 The number of credits required in each category before each level of recognition is reached is displayed below.
-“Mentor” is the highest level that can be achieved.
+“Ambassador” is the highest level that can be achieved.
 Although there are no continuing requirements to maintain LELA status once it is achieved, the NCACC encourages commissioners to continue to attend both Association-sponsored events, and other Workshops and Programs.

 - I’ve attended Essentials of County Government in the past.
 Why am I not getting credit for it?